-Computed tomography (CT) is often the first-line imaging exam for many disorders of the extra-cranial head due to its speed, availability, and high resolution.
+Computed tomography (CT) is often the first-line imaging exam for many disorders of the extracranial head due to its speed, availability, and high resolution.
 In the setting of trauma and other primary osseous abnormalities, contrast is not routinely employed.
-For many, soft-tissue processes, contrast will be preferred.
-The specific area imaged, reformations performed, and radiation dose will depend upon the clinical question being addressed and deferred to the supervising radiologist.1
+For many soft-tissue processes, contrast is preferred.
+The specific area imaged, reformations performed, and radiation dose depends upon the clinical question being addressed and is deferred to the supervising radiologist.6